ladybug-tools/ladybug-web/shadow-json-core/readme.md

-﻿<span style=display:none; >[You are now in a GitHub source code view - click this link to view the home page]( http://ladybug-analysis-tools.github.io/ladybug-web/#shadow-core/readme.md "View file as a web page." ) </span>
+﻿<span style=display:none; >[You are now in a GitHub source code view - click this link to view the home page] ( http://ladybug-analysis-tools.github.io/ladybug-web/#shadow-core/readme.md "View file as a web page." ) </span>
 <input type=button onclick=window.location.href='https://github.com/ladybug-analysis-tools/ladybug-web/tree/gh-pages/shadow-core';
 value='You are now in the home page view - Click this button to view the read me file and the source code' >